(This page revised November 17, 2014)

 |PFM IV||Plastic, choice of colors||Polished stainless steel||Gold filled||14K||•||Gold filled||•|

 The PFM Masterpiece is listed in Fountain Pens and Pencils, The Golden age of Writing Instruments, by George Fischler and Stuart Schneider, but it does not appear in any Sheaffer catalog.
 Although many collectors have expressed reservations about its existence, there is now no doubt that the PFM Masterpiece was (and is) real.

-The PFM Masterpiece was a special edition of 100 solid 9K gold pens in Barleycorn finish, made on commission for Sheaffer’s U.K. division by S. J. Rose & Sons, a manufacturing jeweler located in Birmingham, England.
+The PFM Masterpiece was a special edition of 100 solid 9K gold pens made on commission for Sheaffer’s U.K. division by S. J. Rose & Sons, a manufacturing jeweler located in Birmingham, England.
+It appears that most of these pens had a Barleycorn finish as illustrated here, but at least one was made with a smooth body and cap.
+(I have seen photographs of this pen, which bears all the correct hallmarks.)
 Because all 100 pens were pre-sold, they were not imprinted with Sheaffer’s usual body and cap markings.

 A “Refined” Color Palette

 When the PFM was introduced, both the technological limitations of the injection molding process and the fashion of the era dictated up-to-date solid colors.
 The age of pearl-like and striated plastic pens was over with a vengeance.
 Moreover, colors suitable for such a decidedly masculine pen must be strong and businesslike to complement the “power suit” that had become such a prominent fixture in corporate boardrooms.
 Thus, the PFM appeared in a choice of five very restrained colors; there would be no pink or pastel blue PFMs!
 The gray color was even shorter lived; it was not listed among the original colors, and it appears to have been available for only one year.